1

 1. All Audiology claims must contain the valid NPI number of the OPR physician, physician assistant, nurse practitioner, or provider associated with an Individualized Family Service Plan (IFSP), in accordance with Program Rule 8.125.8.A.

-1. Community Centered Boards may have their NPI listed as the referring NPI for IFSP-ordered early intervention services.
+1. The Early Intervention Service Broker may have their rendering NPI listed as the referring NPI for IFSP-ordered early intervention services.
+The rendering and referring must be the individual NPI for the therapist or the ordering physician.

 2. All physicians, physician assistants, nurse practitioners, or providers associated with an IFSP who order, prescribe, or refer Audiology services for Health First Colorado members must be enrolled in Health First Colorado (42 CFR § 455.410), in accordance with Program Rule 8.125.7.D.
 OPR Providers can begin enrollment on Health First Colorado's website.